Utilize our gap analysis templates to identify and close gaps in your business strategy for optimal growth.

 • Projects—Sometimes referred to as “initiatives,” projects are the action programs you develop to achieve your goals.
 Step 4 of the gap analysis template focuses on devising solutions to close the gap; those solutions may become the projects you undertake.
 Most organizations implement one or two initiatives for every goal.

-Step 3: Put your plan into action and track your progress.
+Step 3: Put your plan into action and track your progress

 Now it’s time to launch your plan and periodically evaluate how things are going.
 Make sure you’ve allocated sufficient resources to carrying out the plan—and communicated it to everyone in your organization.

 As they say, the devil is in the details.
 Tracking your performance can actually be quite complicated, so you need a way to manage the strategy execution process.
-Most organizations use some kind of performance management software, like ClearPoint, to monitor their progress toward goals.
+Most organizations use some kind of performance management software, like ClearPoint Strategy, to monitor their progress toward goals.
 Performance management tools allow organizations to track a variety of metrics related to strategic projects to sustain their activities over the long term.

 Using ClearPoint for Gap Analysis Tracking

-To help explain how a tool like ClearPoint can track performance and close gaps, let’s look at an example.
+To help explain how a tool like ClearPoint Strategy can track performance and close gaps, let’s look at an example.

 The Gap Analysis Scenario: